A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 - Continue the same watering and fertilizing process as before.
 Increase the watering frequency when the shoots begin to grow.

-NOTE: This isn’t necessarily a great idea.
+NOTE: Moving your plant outdoors for a few months isn’t necessarily a great idea unless you are prepared to watch it carefully.
 If you’ve ever seen a cat climb a Christmas Tree, you can just about guess what is about to happen to your treasured Poinsettia.
 And more than likely, they will chew on it, even though it is purported to be “mildly poisonous.”
 A screened-in porch is a better idea, or some other protected location.

 - Poinsettia plants tend to grow tall and lanky (long and “leggy” is what I call it.)
 The plant needs to be “pinched” back periodically to control its height and to promote a fuller plant.